aneasystone/github-trending/README.md

 ## Go

+* 【2023-01-03】[crazy-max / diun](https://github.com/crazy-max/diun) - Receive notifications when an image is updated on a Docker registry
+* 【2023-01-03】[lucas-clemente / quic-go](https://github.com/lucas-clemente/quic-go) - A QUIC implementation in pure go
 * 【2023-01-02】[shadowsocks / v2ray-plugin](https://github.com/shadowsocks/v2ray-plugin) - A SIP003 plugin based on v2ray
 * 【2023-01-02】[Vanilla-OS / apx](https://github.com/Vanilla-OS/apx) - apx is the Vanilla OS package manager.
 It’s meant to be simple to use, but also powerful with support to installing packages from multiple sources without altering the root filesystem.
 * 【2023-01-02】[unionj-cloud / go-doudou](https://github.com/unionj-cloud/go-doudou) - go-doudou（doudou pronounce /dəudəu/）is OpenAPI 3.0 (for REST) spec and Protobuf v3 (for grpc) based lightweight microservice framework.
 It supports monolith service application as well.